 Lately I’ve been absolutely loving the bold, new shoes that we’ve been seeing on the runways.
 The only problem is, while statement-making shoes are fun, I’m just not committed enough to the trend to fork over my credit card.
-That’s why in today’s DIY I’ll be making these Gucci inspired, glam loafers for less than $15.
+That’s why in today’s DIY I’ll be making these Gucci inspired loafers for less than $15 by showing you how to decorate shoes.

 So, without further ado, let’s get started……..